-The pandemic transformed the business world, giving work from home and flexi-working immense and unexpected boosts.
-One upside of this is that wary management has realised that their employees can work effectively from home, representing an immense overhead saving.
+The pandemic transformed the business world, giving work from home and flexible working immense and unexpected boosts.
+One upside of this is that wary management has realized that their employees can work effectively from home, representing an immense overhead saving.

 Small and medium-scale businesses have embraced the online world.
 Many use free webinar software to host meetings, unveil new procedures and get progress updates on current projects.
 But these companies really should make the jump to a paid plan for their webinar software.
 Let’s examine some reasons why:

 Most free software comes with certain pre-sets and limits.
 For example, it can be limits on the length of time a meeting can be held to the number of participants who can attend.
 While this is adequate for some businesses, ending a meeting early can be exceedingly unprofessional because the time permitted is up.
 Or to find that key staff members cannot join the meeting because all the allowed slots are already filled.